 The role of Managers is vital

 How can managers encourage employees to expend that “discretionary effort,” or go the extra mile when it’s not required?
 Making it a job you love is a great way to start.
 We’ve gathered a few simple but effective strategies:

 • Show recognition and appreciation for a job well done.
 This provides much-needed validation, and boosts the chances of similar effort in the future.

 • Create opportunities for collaboration, teamwork, and sharing good news.
 Understanding “we’re in this together” boosts camaraderie, increases social time, and instills a shared sense of purpose and achievement.

 • Make a point of helping colleagues; and encourage your employees to follow suit.
 Research shows it creates a “virtuous cycle” that makes everyone happier.

 • Take your lunch break—and urge employees to take theirs.
 Even 20 minutes of fresh air, unhurried eating, or a general change of perspective can refresh and recharge workers for the afternoon.

 • Establish benchmarks for progress; and celebrate when your team achieves them.
 Break up major projects into smaller steps, each one worthy of a pat on the back.

-At TYS LLP, we feel this topic down to our bones.
+At TYS LLP, we work to foster a culture that makes our employees feel like it is a job they love.
+It is in of our DNA.
 Our “origin story” involved the quest for happiness at work, the need to escape a deflated (and deflating) industry, and the core values of collaboration, innovation, and proactive problem-solving: a recipe for happiness.
 Learn more about us at TYSLLP.com.